rdpunder/LSPS/README.md

 The `SPY` series has been obtained from [Yahoo Finance](https://finance.yahoo.com/quote/SPY/) through the `yfinance` module.
 The script `EmpiricalDataRiskMan.py` located in the [DataConstruction](01_RISK_MANAGEMENT_Table_2_Appendix_I/01DensityForecasts/Data/DataConstruction) folder, downloads the price series, transforms it into log returns, and merges it with the corresponding deannualized realized measure.
 The script produces the file `SP500andRealVol1995Xiu.csv`, which can then be copied to the [01DensityForecasts/Data](01_RISK_MANAGEMENT_Table_2_Appendix_I/01DensityForecasts/Data) folder.
-For exact replication of results, we recommend using the provided file `SP500andRealVol1995Xiu.csv` in [01DensityForecasts/Data](01_RISK_MANAGEMENT_Table_2_Appendix_I/01DensityForecasts/Data).
+For exact replication of our results, we recommend using the provided file `SP500andRealVol1995Xiu.csv` in [01DensityForecasts/Data](01_RISK_MANAGEMENT_Table_2_Appendix_I/01DensityForecasts/Data).
-Re-downloading the series may lead to small numerical differences (~10e-7) due to real time auto-adjustments for dividends and stock splits and/or other differences related to future changes to the `yfinance` module.
+Re-downloading the series may lead to small numerical differences (~10e-7) due to real time auto-adjustments for dividends and stock splits and/or other differences related to (future) changes to the `yfinance` module.

 ### Code
 The code is organized in the following three folders: